AlgoritmiaClub/missing-semester/algorithmic_problems/leetcode/118.pascals_triangle/editorial.md

 # [118.
 Pascal’s Triangle](https://leetcode.com/problems/pascals-triangle/)

 **Problem.**\
-Given an integer `numRows`, return the first `numRows` of Pascal’s Triangle.

 In Pascal’s Triangle, each number is the sum of the two numbers directly above it.